Justin.tv: Criticisms

 Although Justin.tv attempted to align its policies with the Digital Millennium Copyright Act, it had been criticized for failing to ensure that its users respect copyright law.
 In August 2009, Justin.tv announced a deal with Fox to actively filter streams in real-time.
 Justin.tv used a filtering system from Vobile to detect and filter out any infringing content, and remove the channel from the website.

 During the period when Justin.tv consisted solely of Justin Kan lifecasting, Justin became the target of several pranks.
 A viewer spoofed Justin's caller ID (publicly available on the site) using an IP Relay service.
 On March 21, 2007, the spoofer called the San Francisco Police Department and filed a false report about a stabbing in the apartment.
 The following day, someone reported a fire at the apartment.
 The San Francisco emergency services then put Justin.tv's number on a list which requires a confirmation call before responding to any emergencies.
 Kan changed his number and kept the new one private.

 In July 2008, TheDefaced.org, a computer security group, released a non-malicious cross-site scripting (XSS) worm onto the Justin.tv site.
 After successfully propagating the worm, TheDefaced.org contacted Justin.tv programmers and worked with them to fix the vulnerability.

 In 2011, the American sports promotion company Zuffa sued Justin.tv for its users using the streaming service to watch pay-per-view matches of the UFC, violating certain trademark and copyright laws.
 In March 2012, Justin.tv won a partial dismissal of the lawsuit, with the lone exception being in regards to copyright violations.
 One month later in April, Justin.tv settled with Zuffa for an undisclosed amount and both sides requested the lawsuit be dismissed.

 Suicide broadcast

-On November 19, 2008, 19-year-old Abraham K. Biggs committed suicide while broadcasting to a room full of viewers on his Justin.tv channel by ingesting an overdose of opiates and benzodiazepines.
+On November 19, 2008, 19-year-old Abraham K. Biggs died by suicide while broadcasting to a room full of viewers on his Justin.tv channel by ingesting an overdose of opiates and benzodiazepines.
 He was also struggling with bipolar disorder.
 Biggs posted his suicide note online, as noted in The New York Times.

 The man's father, Abraham Biggs Sr., says those who watched share some blame in his son's death.